-Rich Fernandez in his Harvard Business Review article entitled “Help Your Team Manage Stress, Anxiety, and Burnout” advises offering personal development tools like resilience training.
+Rich Fernandez in his Harvard Business Review article titled “Help Your Team Manage Stress, Anxiety, and Burnout” advises offering personal development tools like resilience training.
 The article also advocates for encouraging your team to take time to exercise and pursue their own form of renewal activities.
 He gave additional examples including walking meetings and building in buffer time into deliverable schedules for work flexibility.

 Be a working project manager and democratize project information

 A project manager needs to be a contributing member of their project team, not just a visitor from the project management office (PMO).
-Joe Knight, Roger Thomas and Brad Angus in their HBR article entitled “Project Managers Should Share Their Stress” encourage project managers to stop holding their cards so close to their chest.
+Joe Knight, Roger Thomas and Brad Angus in their HBR article titled “Project Managers Should Share Their Stress” encourage project managers to stop holding their cards so close to their chest.
 It’s better to drop even a well-intentioned I’m-in-control approach.

 With more organizations moving to Agile development, DevOps, and more cross-functional teams, the era of the command-and-control PMO is coming to an end for many organizations.
 Team members can now get a bigger stake in the project direction.